NVIDIA/MatX/docs_input/api/manipulation/selecting/at.rst

     (a = at(b, 5)).run();

-.. doxygenfunction:: at(const Op op, Is... indices)
+.. doxygenfunction:: at(const Op &op, Is... indices)

 Examples
 ~~~~~~~~